Thomas Wentworth (British Army officer)

 Lieutenant-General Thomas Wentworth (c.
-1693–1747), of Sunninghill, Berkshire, was a British Army officer and politician who sat in the House of Commons from 1743 to 1747.
-He served in the War of Jenkins' Ear and the Jacobite rising of 1745.
+1693 – November 1747) was a British Army officer, politician and diplomat who represented Whitchurch in the House of Commons of Great Britain from 1743 to 1747.
+He served in the War of Jenkins' Ear, War of the Austrian Succession and Jacobite rising of 1745.

 Early life

-Wentworth was the third, but second surviving son of Sir Mathew Wentworth, 3rd Baronet, of Bretton, Yorkshire and his wife Elizabeth Osbaldeston, daughter of William Osbaldeston of Hunmanby, Yorkshire.
+Thomas Wentworth was born in c.
+1693, the third but second surviving son of Sir Mathew Wentworth, 3rd Baronet of West Bretton and his wife Elizabeth, the daughter of William Osbaldeston of Hunmanby.
 He was the younger brother of Sir William Wentworth, 4th Baronet.
-He matriculated at University College, Oxford on 28 January 1710, aged 16.
+Wentworth matriculated at University College, Oxford on 28 January 1710 at the age 16.
 He married Elizabeth Lord, daughter of Robert Lord of London on 3 July 1720.